 6. Know your knowledge gaps.

-Each time we come across something we do not know much about, we need to stop and ask ourselves one question: Is it reasonable to assume that I could know more about it if I had the access to the right sources?
+Each time we come across something we do not know much about, we need to stop and ask ourselves one question: Is it reasonable to assume that I could know more about it if I had access to the right sources?
 If so, then every effort should be made to learn and grow as we analyze the primary sources.
-If not, then we put on our critical thinking caps and look for a variety of people who are respected in the field and perhaps not share our own thoughts until we have gathered more information.
+If not, then we put on our critical thinking caps and look for a variety of people who are respected in the field, and perhaps we will not share our own thoughts until we have gathered more information.
 Not knowing something is not a bad thing.
 Refusing to learn something is.

 Let us raise up our children and teach them to be like the Bereans: constantly looking to God’s word to determine if what Paul said was true (Acts 17:11).
 Let us model this through our handling of the political environment around us.

 The next time you are at a dinner party and someone brings up politics- don’t get awkward.
-Come prepared to engage and to show them the fruits of your love for Christ through reasonable, truth-seeking conversation.
+Come prepared to engage and show them the fruits of your love for Christ through reasonable, truth-seeking conversation.